Puneethkumarck/eurovision-voting-api/README.md

 * Build 3 client facing endpoints as per functional requirements
 * Build Service and repository layers to fetch data and perform business logic
 * Write tests for each layer (Web/service/repository)
+* Add Input validation and exception handlers
 * Add API documentation with Spring Rest Docs
 * Add Docker file to create docker image and deploy in a kubernetes env
 * Create an helm chart to deploy voting app (which contains K8s Manifests)
+* No Specific requirements for API security

 ### Pre requisite installation